 Before graduating with a diploma from Bank Akademie Lüneburg, Mr. Kuhnke completed a bank apprenticeship at Deutsche Bank.

 Mr. Kuhnke does not have any external directorships subject to disclosure.

-He is Member of the Supervisory Board of Deutsche Bank Società per Azioni.
+He was a member of the Supervisory Board of Deutsche Bank Società per Azioni until June 25, 2020.